Art Ability is

 Art Ability: Past and Present

-with disabilities to display and sell their work.
-In addition to
+disabilities to display and sell their work.
+In addition to supporting

-supporting Bryn Mawr Rehab Hospital’s vision and mission to advocate for
+Bryn Mawr Rehab Hospital’s vision and mission to advocate for those with

-those with disabilities in our community while advancing the artistic
+disabilities in our community while advancing the artistic and financial

-and financial success of artists with disabilities, the art in the
+success of artists with disabilities, the art in the exhibition is used

 Art Ability began at Bryn Mawr Rehab Hospital in 1996 as an eight-week